MarvAmBass/tvheadend/README.md

 cd ./tvheadend && ./chroot.sh
 ```

-Now the tvheadend appliaction is not usable because there is no user to login.
+Now the tvheadend application is not usable because there is no user to login.
 To fix this to the following:

 ```
 cd ./tvheadend && chroot /usr/sbin/dpkg-reconfigure tvheadend && chroot /bin/bash -c '/etc/init.d/tvheadend stop && /etc/init.d/tvheadend start'